amendment to allege use

 unique number assigned to a patent reexamination request when it is filed, having a 2-digit series code (90 for ex parte reexamination requests; 95 for inter partes reexamination requests), and a 6-digit control number.

 protect works of authorship, such as writings, music, and works of art that have been tangibly expressed.
-The Library of Congress registers copyrights which last for the life of the author plus 70 years.
+Copyrights are registered by the U.S. Copyright Office, a department of the Library of Congress.
+Copyrights last for the life of the author plus 70 years.

 -- see Copyrights for more